 The upshot is that this variable can be tested with if_variable to see if it contains anything at all and - if it does, the file list can be displayed.
 Conversely, if there are no files for that language then the else part of the conditional statement is displayed.

-Some tags interprete in a special way attributes without any value set.
+Tags interpret attributes without any value set in a special way.
 For example, suppose that you need to display something if

 In this case, the valueless

 value attribute is interpreted as “some not empty value”.
 For other tags, the meaning of valueless attributes may be different.
 Generally, they are interpreted in the most “natural” or “useful” way, as above.
 Plugin developers wishing to treat valueless attributes should just note that internally their parsed value is the Boolean